WIRELESS NATION LTD TERMS OF SERVICE

 13. PTS is for incident-specific troubleshooting and problem resolution, and excludes:

 (d) support for Windows® 95 and earlier versions of Windows;

 (e) support for Mac operating systems earlier than OS X;

 (f) problems or issues arising out of any impermissible or unauthorised use or modification of a product; or

 (g) upgrades of firmware, software, operating systems, or applications.

 15. In some cases, We may not be able to diagnose or resolve a problem because of complications with Your computer or its configuration.
-PTS is offered (if we have free capacity) as a “best efforts” service and without warranty except as specifically set forth in this Agreement.
-We reserve the right to refuse to troubleshoot software and hardware not on our list of supported products.
+PTS is offered (if We have free capacity) as a “best efforts” service and without warranty except as specifically set forth in this Agreement.
+We reserve the right to refuse to troubleshoot software and hardware not on Our list of supported products.